startupfuture/buildmasweb/README.md

 ## Project Overview

 BuildMas is a full-stack web application designed to manage construction estimates and clients.
 It allows users (builders, contractors) to create and manage a client portfolio and generate detailed estimates for each, including labor and material costs.
-The application features an authentication and role system, with an administrator view to supervise platform activity.

-This repository contains two main versions of the application in separate branches:
+This repository contains main versions of the application:

-*   **`main`**: The production-ready version, which uses **Firebase Authentication** for real user management.
-*   **`mock`**: A local development version that uses a **mock authentication** system to streamline testing and development without needing cloud services.
+*   **`main`**: A local development version that uses a **mock authentication** system to streamline testing and development without needing cloud services.

 ---